BvSiT-NOVI/spring-01-mvc-helloworld/index.md

 _How do we create our application with Spring?_

 We are using the Java Spring framework.
-A core principle of the Spring framework is to contain our business logic as much as possible in simple Java classes.
+A core principle of the Spring framework is to contain the core functionality, the so called _business logic_, as much as possible in simple Java classes.
 The instantiating of these classes and all needed functionality is taken care of by Spring behind the scene.
-These instantiated classes (components) are called Spring beans.
+These instantiated classes (or components) are called Spring beans.

+ `For novice Java programmers: be very aware of the difference between a class, which in itself only is a description of what you want to do, and the actual instantiation of a class, which creates a component, also called a bean, of your class in memory with a specific name which you can actually use to perform a task.`

  The configuration of the beans can be done in an XML Spring configuration file.
 A characteristic of this approach is that we have a lot of functionality available from these Spring Beans without having to instantiate them ourselves.
 This can be confusing at first.
 We will see in our example how this is done in practice.

 Spring allows us to develop a web application using the MVC architecture.
 MVC stand for Model-View-Controller.
 This allows us to clearly separate the different tasks.
 One task is to show a web page (the view), another to create the content (the model).
 In this case the controller waits for a request from a web client.
 In other words, by entering a link in a browser that targets our application we trigger the controller which takes care of sending the data offered by the model to the view.
 The result is that a web page is shown in our browser with the data we send.